oopsmonk/documentation/channels/1.1/tutorials/build-a-messaging-app.md

     For more information about linking, see [Linking messages](../guides/linking-messages.md).

-4. Convert the public payload to a `Trytes` type to be able to send it to a node
+4. Convert the public payload to a `Trytes` type to be able to send it to an IOTA node

     ```rust
     let public_payload = Trytes(Tbits::from_str(&public_payload).unwrap());